openvax/mhcflurry/docs/package_readme/readme.generated.txt

 Open source neural network models for peptide-MHC binding affinity prediction

-MHCflurry is a Python package for peptide/MHC I binding affinity prediction.
-It provides competitive accuracy with a fast, documented, open source implementation.
+MHCflurry is an open source package for peptide/MHC I binding affinity prediction.
+It provides competitive accuracy with a fast and documented implementation.

-You can download pre-trained MHCflurry models fit to affinity measurements deposited in IEDB.
-See the “downloads_generation/models_class1” directory in the repository for the workflow used to train these predictors.
-Users with their own data can also fit their own MHCflurry models.
+You can download pre-trained MHCflurry models fit to affinity measurements deposited in IEDB or train a MHCflurry predictor on your own data.

 Currently only allele-specific prediction is implemented, in which separate models are trained for each allele.
-The released models therefore support a fixed set of common class I alleles for which sufficient published training data is available.
+The released models therefore support a fixed set of common class I alleles for which sufficient published training data is available (see Supported alleles and peptide lengths).

 MHCflurry supports Python versions 2.7 and 3.4+.
 It uses the Keras neural network library via either the Tensorflow or Theano backends.